 The Problems Caused By a 650 Credit Score Personal Loan

 While a 650 credit score is nothing to be ashamed of possessing, it is by no means a great score.
-In fact, one point lower and you’d fall into the category of poor credit.
+One point lower, and you'd fall into the category of poor credit.
 Falling in this range will make it a lot harder for you to get the personal loan you desire.

 However, fair credit like yours is still better than falling into lower categories.
-In fact, a 650 credit score puts you in the cool position of being able to increase your credit score to the good range.
+A 650 credit score puts you in the cool position of being able to increase your credit score to a good range.
 As a result, it should be possible for you to get a personal loan while possessing a 650 credit score.
 That said, you may not get the exact loan you initially wanted to purchase.